Package promotions are applied to one or more items selected by the user.

-To create an Items List - Item Lists
+To create an Items List please follow these instructions carefully - Item Lists

-When creating the list, make sure to include fields in the table layout, and properties in the Smart Search of each list that will enable quick filtering of the lists, so that it's easier to find the Items that the promotions will apply to.
+When creating the list, make sure to include fields in the table layout, Search, and Smart Search of each list that will enable quick filtering of the lists, so that it's easier to find the Items that the promotions will apply to.